Hi! I’m Jenny, a picky eating specialist who works with parents and kids.

 Curious about what working together looks like?

-You can explore my 1:1 coaching services or my signature program for toddlers and big kids.
+You can explore my 1:1 coaching services or my signature coaching program.

 Credentials